Home to School Transport Policy (0 to 25 Year Olds)

 • to enable students to attend medical or dental appointments

-In the above circumstances the school, college or parent/carer, as appropriate, must make arrangements and pay for transport.
+In the above circumstances the school, college or parent/carer, as appropriate, must make their own arrangements and pay for transport.

 Appropriate transport arrangements will be made based on the age and needs of the child.
 Pick-up and drop-off times cannot be rescheduled to take into account other family commitments.
 Parents/carers who are unable to be home at the specified pick-up and drop-off times and location will have to make alternative arrangements.

-Students receiving mainstream transport assistance are expected to walk up to 1 mile to their pick up point, with or without a parent/carer as appropriate.
-The pick up point for SEND students may be a short distance from the home address.
+Pupils/students receiving mainstream transport assistance are expected to walk up to 1 mile to their pick up point, with or without a parent/carer as appropriate.
+The pick up point for SEND pupils/students may be a short distance from their home address.

-Parents/carers will be responsible for ensuring their child is at the pick-up/setting down point near their home and for accompanying their child to/from this point where required.
-Parents/carers will be responsible for ensuring they are waiting to meet the pupil at the setting down point on the return (homeward) journey.
+Parents/carers are responsible for ensuring their child is at the pick-up point near their home and for accompanying their child to/from this point where required.
+Where necessary, parents/carers are responsible for ensuring they are waiting to meet their child at the setting down point on the return (homeward) journey.
 SEND transport guidelines are published on our website.

-10.9 Transport for students with SEND transferring to a different school
+10.10 Transport for pupils/students with SEND transferring to a different school

-If a school decides it needs to close early or not open because of severe weather, every attempt will be made to inform the parents/carers.
+If a school decides it needs to close early or not open because of severe weather, we will attempt to advise parents/carers of these changes by email and SMS text messaging, using the contact details we hold.
 This may not always be possible especially in the case of larger schools.
 The school will advise parents/carers of their procedures in the event of an emergency closure.

-In severe weather conditions, the transport operator is the sole judge of whether to begin or complete a bus journey, giving priority to the safety of the pupils on the vehicle.
+In severe weather conditions, the transport operator is the sole judge of whether to begin or complete a school transport journey, giving priority to the safety of the pupils/students on the vehicle.

-Parents/carers must ensure that the pupil is appropriately dressed in case the journey to or from school is very slow or even halted in severe weather.
+Parents/carers must ensure that the pupil/student is appropriately dressed in case the journey to or from school is very slow or even halted in severe weather.

-In the event that transport is not able to operate in the morning because of adverse weather conditions, but a parent/carer nevertheless decides to take the pupil to school, then they will be expected to make their own arrangements to collect the pupil either at the end of the day or at the time of early closure.
+In the event that transport is not able to operate in the morning because of adverse weather conditions, but a parent/carer nevertheless decides to take the pupil/student to school, then they are expected to make their own arrangements to collect the pupil/student either at the end of the day or at the time of early closure.

-Drivers are required to seek the safest route and may therefore avoid normal routes in order to stay on major roads or to avoid specific hazards.
-They are instructed that they must only set-down pupils at specific set-down points.
-Where transport is not able to access the predetermined set-down point due to severe weather, passengers may be asked to leave the vehicle at an alternative safe location.
+Drivers are required to seek the safest route and may therefore make changes to the normal routes in order to stay on major roads or to avoid specific hazards.
+They are instructed that they must only set-down pupils/students at specific set-down points.
+Where transport is not able to access the predetermined set-down point due to severe weather, passengers may be required to leave the vehicle at an alternative safe location.

 Where these arrangements are made, any problems with bus routes will be available online at the following links: